SpellholdStudios/Rupert_the_Dye_Merchant/README.md

 - Restored German translation.
 - Fixed typos in English .tra files.
 - Re-formated, updated and renamed readme file to *rupert-readme-english.html*, then moved it into new "*readme*" folder.
-- Removed useless useless files and "*backup*" folder.
+- Removed useless files and "*backup*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Lower cased files.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).